jb55/oot_bitset/README.md

 ## Why its cool

-The most novel aspect of OoT bitsets is that the first 4 bits in the 16-bit coordinate IDs index which bit is set.
+The most interesting aspect of OoT bitsets is that the first 4 bits in the 16-bit coordinate IDs index which bit is set.
 For example, 0xA5 shows that the 5th bit is set in the 10th word of the array of 16-bit integers.
 This only works in the 16-bit representation!
 32 bit words would need 5 bits to index the bit, which wouldn't map cleanly to a nibble for debugging.

+Hacker news folks say this is not that new or interesting, but I thought it was!
+I hope some others find it interesting as well.

 | Bits | 15…4 *(12 bits)* | 3…0 *(4 bits)* |
 | ---- | ---------------- | -------------- |